wagov/soc-itsm/security-operations-training/induction.md

 Please use the above links or existing services to organise yourself admin access, then work through the training below.

 ## Recommended structured learning approach
-The below courses are all free, and provide a good foundational base for cyber security defensive activities.
+The below training and certifications are all free, and provide a good foundational base for cyber security defensive activities.
+It's recommended to work through them in order.

 ### Security Operations Basics
 1. [Microsoft Security Operations Analyst (SC-200)](https://docs.microsoft.com/en-us/certifications/exams/sc-200) certification